Skip to content

 The Marriage Allowance lets one partner transfer £1,260 of their personal allowance to the other, saving up to £252/year in tax.
 The transferring partner must earn below £12,570 and the receiving partner must be a basic rate taxpayer.
 Apply via gov.uk/marriage-allowance.

-The Blind Person’s Allowance is £3,070 (2025–26), added on top of your personal allowance.
-You can claim it if you’re registered as severely sight impaired.
+The Blind Person’s Allowance is £3,070 for 2025–26, added on top of your personal allowance.
+You can claim it if you are registered as severely sight impaired with your local authority.

-• UK Mortgage / Home Loan Calculator — Calculate EMI and total interest cost
+• UK Mortgage Calculator — Monthly repayments, total interest and affordability checks

-• Cost of Living Calculator UK — Compare living costs across cities
+• UK Cost of Living Calculator — Compare living costs across UK cities

 Frequently Asked Questions